 Table of Contents

 Our tour guide picked us up at our hotel in Kaanapali and dropped us off at the end of the tour.
 We had a large, comfortable and clean air-conditioned van greet us in front of the lobby of the Royal Lahiana resort, exactly on time.
-The best thing about having a guided do the driving is that you can sit back and enjoy all the magnificent scenic views along the road.
-They also know where to park, at all the best stops.
-Our guide was extremely knowledgeable in Hawaiian history and culture.
-This was a small group tour with only 6 individuals so we got an extremely personalized.
+With a driver, you can unwind and admire the amazing road views.
+They also know where to park at all the best stops.
+Our guide was extremely knowledgeable about Hawaiian history and culture.
+Since there were only six of us, the tour was highly personalized.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.

-Drive the Road to Hāna Stop – Puohokamoa Falls
+Exploring the Road to Hāna Stop – Puohokamoa Falls

-This morning Puohokamoa Falls is the first waterfall we encounter at mile marker 11 on the road to Hana.
-The Upper falls cascade 20-feet into a small pool ideal for swimming or wading.
-You can pay the $15 to Garden of Eden Arboretum and get views of the falls.
+This morning, Puohokamoa Falls is the first waterfall we encounter at mile marker 11 on the road to Hana.
+The Upper Falls cascade 20-feet into a small pool ideal for swimming or wading.
+You can pay the $15 to the Garden of Eden Arboretum and get views of the falls.
 However, if you want to get closeup views, park immediately after the bridge and walk the short boulder scramble to get wonderful photos of the falls.
 When we did this trip in the early morning, we had the pool to ourselves.

-You can take the hidden trail to the more impressive 200 foot Lower Puohokamoa Falls.
+You can take the hidden trail to the more impressive 200-foot Lower Puohokamoa Falls.
 This trail leads below the highway and is steep and muddy, so wear hiking boots.
 Luckily for our group, the falls were flowing full tilt from the increased rains the evening before.

 Drive the Road to Hāna Stop – Waikamoi Nature Trail

-Back on the road we were in awe, as endless wonders seemed to be around every corner.
+Back on the road, we were in awe, as endless wonders seemed to be around every corner.
 Haipua’ena Falls at mile marker 11 is a short walk to a small waterfall with a pool.
 This is a beautiful spot to have a refreshing dip in the pool.

 Drive the Road to Hāna Stop-Ke’ane Peninsula-Home of Taro

-Upper Waikani Falls-At mile marker 21, the Wailua Falls is easy to view from the road but difficult to climb down to the waterfall.
+Upper Waikani Falls-At mile marker 21, the Wailua Falls are easy to view from the road but difficult to climb down to the waterfall.
 A beautiful location, and very rewarding if you’re not afraid to climb a bit.
-It’s quite treacherous and slippery, so make sure you wear shoes with grips (no flip-flops).
+It’s quite slippery, so make sure you wear shoes with grips (no flip-flops).
 They referred this series of waterfalls to as the “Three Bears” because three separate falls run parallel to each other.

-Pua’a Ka’a Falls at mile marker 22 in Pua’a Ka’a State Park.
+Pua’a Ka’a Falls is at mile marker 22 in Pua’a Ka’a State Park.
 It is a perfect spot when driving the road to Hana to take a pit stop with clean restrooms.
 We climbed up past the lower waterfall on the right-hand side to the upper waterfall.
 Very tranquil looking down over the succession of mini waterfalls.

 Lots of feral cats in the picnic area.
 Many of them were quite playful.
-While scratching one cat, a huge Kukui nut fell from the 50 foot tree above me.
-At first I thought someone had thrown it at me.
+While scratching one cat, a huge kukui nut fell from the 50-foot tree above me.
+At first, I thought someone had thrown it at me.
 It packed quite a punch, leaving a bruise I would not soon forget.
 This is one of the most photographed falls and an incredible swim spot too!

 Waiʻanapanapa State Park

-Our guide took us down the short loop hike to the beautiful fresh-water pools, telling us the legend of the Hawaiian princess.
+Our guide took us down the short loop hike to the beautiful freshwater pools, telling us the legend of the Hawaiian princess.
 The legend of Waiʻānapanapa caves can be read on a large sign at the trailhead.
-It is interesting how the freshwater sits on top of the saltwater and a dip in the refreshing pool was a welcome relief from the heat.
+It is interesting how the freshwater sits on top of the saltwater, and a dip in the refreshing pool was a welcome relief from the heat.
 Today, the pools are inaccessible and fenced.

 We ate a breakfast of croissants, muffins and fruit with coffee and juice at one of the picnic tables.
 While eating our snack, the guide told us Pele’s Curse is the belief that anything natively Hawaiian, such as sand, rock, or pumice, will affect bad luck on whoever takes it away from Hawaii.
-Every year packages arrive with the artifacts being returned to the island.
+Every year, packages arrive with the artifacts being returned to the island.

-Hāna the End of the Road
+Discovering Hāna, the End of the Road

-After 52-miles you reach the end of the road.
-Hana Town is one of the most isolated communities in Hawaii.
-For us, the highlight of our day was a visit to Hasegawa’s General Store.
-This legendary general store in Hāna has a wide-range of goods-everything you could need.
-The brothers Shoichi and Saburo Hasegawa founded the historic Hana landmark in 1910 that was immortalized in song in 1961.
-The original store burned in 1990 and was rebuilt.
-We wandered the aisles of groceries, plumbing supplies and even liquor.
-Items are more expensive due to the logistics of getting supplies here, but we bought a few souvenir items.
-We loved the nostalgia and smiled as we humming a few bars of the song.
+After 52 miles, you reach the end of the road.
+Hāna Town is one of the most isolated communities in Hawaiʻi.
+For us, the highlight of the day was a visit to Hasegawa’s General Store.
+This legendary store in Hāna carries a wide range of goods—everything you could need.
+Brothers Shoichi and Saburo Hasegawa founded this historic Hāna landmark in 1910, and it was immortalized in song in 1961.

-“As you walk through the doorway, what a great surprise.
+“As you walk through the doorway, what a great surprise!

 There’s a wonderful variety of merchandise,